rskks/olink/README.md

 TODO
 1st project:

+  INITIATION
-- Sort data: create broad experiment labels for each sample +
+- Sort data: create broad experiment labels for each sample ✅
-- Write script to upload data +
+- Write script to upload data ✅
-- Reinvent sorting/cutting off subsets from data +
+- Reinvent sorting/cutting off subsets from data ✅
-- Script to do a PCA for a subset +
+- Script to do a PCA for a subset ✅
-- Script to do boxplots for targets from subplot PCAs +
+- Script to do boxplots for targets from subplot PCAs ✅

+  PROPAGATION
+- PCA for each experiment -> pick relevant proteins
+- Heatmap for experiments/whole dataset -> pick relevant proteins
+- Boxplots for relevant proteins f/ each experiment TERMINATION

 2nd project:
 - Pre-sort the data: creat labels
 - Heatmap proteins